 Cold therapy on your incision will help reduce swelling and pain.

 The CPM machine is designed to bend and straighten the knee in a gentle manner to help keep your knee mobile.
-If your doctor prescribes a CPM machine, you should remember the following points.
+If your surgeon prescribes a CPM machine, you should remember the following points.

-Graduated compression stockings stockings (white elastic socks) reduce the chance of blood clots forming in your legs after surgery.
+Graduated compression stockings (white elastic socks) reduce the chance of blood clots forming in your legs after surgery.
 Because you are not active after surgery, the blood flow to your legs and feet is reduced.
 This slower blood circulation can cause blood clots to form.

 The incentive spirometer is a breathing aid that helps keep your lungs healthy after surgery.
 Use it along with your deep breathing and coughing exercises.

 The knee immobilizer may be used to provide extra support and keeps your leg straight.

 The PCA machine allows you to give your own pain medicine and is generally used for one day after surgery.
 By pushing a button, you can give small doses of pain medicine through your IV.

 The PCA machine has safety features that reduces the risk of getting too much medicine and is designed for only the patient to use.

 An SCD machine may be used to increase circulation and help prevent blood clots.
 Your surgeon may send this machine home with you to use for a prescribed number of days.